dfkaye/wheredoc/README.md

 })
 ```

-If there's a name conflict with `test`, however, you can de-conflict by using an alias when destructuring the scenario, for example:
+If there's a name conflict with `test`, however, you can de-conflict by using an alias when destructuring the scenario, for example,

 ```js
 where(spec).scenarios.forEach(scenario => {